USS Wahoo (SS-238): Third patrol, January – February 1943

 Prior to his first patrol as Wahoo's commanding officer, Morton gave a brief but legendary address to the crew.
 He declared the Wahoo to be expendable, and that any crew member who wanted to remain in Brisbane had half an hour to notify the yeoman for a transfer.
-There would be no negative word said about anyone who stayed behind.
+No negative word would be said about anyone who stayed behind.
 None of the crew accepted the offer to stay behind.

 Wahoo was ready for sea again on 16 January 1943.
 She performed sonar tests in Moreton Bay with the destroyer before beginning her third war patrol.
 Three days later, the submarine passed into Vitiaz Strait en route to her patrol area.
 Wahoos orders were to reconnoiter Wewak, a Japanese supply base on the north coast of New Guinea between Kairiru Island and Mushu Island.
-There was one large problem: Wahoo had no charts of the harbor.
-However, it turned out that Motor Machinist's Mate Dalton "Bird Dog" Keeter had bought a cheap school atlas while in Australia.
+One large problem existed, though; Wahoo had no charts of the harbor.
+Motor Machinist's Mate Dalton "Bird Dog" Keeter turned out to have bought a cheap school atlas while in Australia.
 It had a map of New Guinea with a small indentation labeled "Wewak".
 With that as a reference, a blowup of the Navy chart was made.

 On 24 January 1943, Wahoo dove 2 nmi north of Kairiru Island and proceeded around the western end to penetrate Victoria Bay.
 She sighted the Japanese destroyer with RO-class submarines nested alongside.
 The destroyer was getting underway, so Wahoo fired a spread of three torpedoes at the moving target from 1200 yd; all missed aft.
-Another torpedo was fired, which the destroyer avoided by turning away, continuing through 270 degrees of a circle and headed straight for Wahoo, whose position was marked by the wakes of the steam torpedoes.
+Another torpedo was fired, which the destroyer avoided by turning away, continuing through 270° of a circle and headed straight for Wahoo, whose position was marked by the wakes of the steam torpedoes.
 At a range of 800 yd she fired her last bow torpedo.
-This hit amidships, breaking the destroyer's back."Apparently her skipper had lost his nerve when he saw our last torpedo heading toward him and put the rudder over to try to miss it, and by swinging himself broadside to it he signed the destroyer's death warrant."
+This hit amidships, breaking the destroyer's back.
+"Apparently, her skipper had lost his nerve when he saw our last torpedo heading toward him and put the rudder over to try to miss it, and by swinging himself broadside to it he signed the destroyer's death warrant."
 Wahoo had no difficulty escaping from the area.
 Despite heavy damage, Harusame was beached and repaired.